alreich/abstract_algebra/docs/guide.rst

    above, in the order shown above.
 2. Enter **three values** corresponding to ``name``, ``description``, and ``mult_table``, where ``mult_table`` uses element names (``str``) instead of ``int`` positions.
+The element_names list is omitted.
    The string-based ``mult_table`` must follow rules, similar to those described above:

    - The identity element comes first in the first row and first column;
    - The order of names in the first row and first column should be identical;
    - No row or column contains the same element name twice.
+   - Support for associativity is checked automatically.

 3. Enter a **Python dictionary**, with keys and values corresponding to either the four value or three value input schemes, described above.